 If you have any doubts about rising sea levels, prepare to change your ‘tude—the beaches in downtown Playa are unbearably narrow, consumed by the tide line.
 Even worse, they’re narrow and packed with people.

-Here’s a small silver lining, though—Playa’s northernmost beaches attract more locals than tourists, giving your beach towel more wiggle room.
+Here’s a silver lining, though—Playa’s northernmost beaches attract more locals than tourists, giving your beach towel more wiggle room.
+You can also opt to stay in Playacar, a gated community with better-maintained beaches and fewer crowds.

 However, I wasn’t impressed with any of Playa’s beaches after spending time in Tulum’s less crowded and wide white sand beaches.

-That said, regardless if you spend time in Playa del Carmen or Tulum, I recommend taking a half-day trip to Akumal, which is a secluded beach between these two destinations.
-You have to pay an entrance fee (around $5 USD per person) but it’s so worth it since you’ll gain access to quiet, pristine beaches and crystal clear water that’s calmer due to a bay.
+That said, regardless of whether you spend time in Playa del Carmen or Tulum, I recommend taking a half-day trip to Akumal, which is a secluded beach between these two destinations.
+You have to pay an entrance fee (around $6 USD per person), but it’s worth it since you’ll gain access to quiet, pristine beaches and crystal clear water that’s calmer due to a bay.

 Mistake #4: Expecting Mexican Prices in Tulum